 Clicking on the pop-up will reveal a list of available devices for output.
-Selecting the "Built-in Output" option will cause Mbox to use the computer's built-in speakers.
-Selecting an alternate device will cause that device to be used instead.
+The "OS Default" option will cause Mbox to use the audio output device that is selected in the System Preferences > Sound > Output pane.
+The "Built-in Output" option will cause Mbox to use the computer's built-in speakers.
 Selecting "None" will disable any audio output from the Mbox application.
+Other CoreAudio devices connected to the computer will be shown and can be selected.

 Mbox will remember the selected device and its connection (i.e. which interface it is connected to) to the computer if the application is quit and relaunched.
-If the Mbox application relaunches and the previously selected device is not available or is connected to a different interface on the computer, no audio will be output from the Mbox application.
-If this happens, the device's name will be colored yellow on the preference table, as an indication of an error condition.
-This can be resolved by connecting the device to correct port or reselecting the device in the pop-up.
+If the Mbox application relaunches and the previously selected device is not available or that device is connected to a different interface on the computer at any point in time, the connection between device and Mbox is no longer valid no audio will be output from the Mbox application.
+If the connection is broken, the device's name will be colored yellow on the preference table, as an indication of an error condition.
+This can be resolved by connecting the device to the original interface or by reselecting the device in the pop-up.